stephenberry/glaze/README.md

 };
 ```

-For invalid input such as `{"age": -1, "name": "Victor"}`, Glaze will outut the following formatted error message:
+For invalid input such as `{"age": -1, "name": "Victor"}`, Glaze will output the following formatted error message:

 ```
 1:11: constraint_violated